MattRonan/StackPedal/README.md

 # Build Instructions:

 There are 2 ways to build the physical pedal.
 Either export Gcode files from the Processing sketch to run on a CNC router, or export a PDF template, print it out, and route everything by hand.
-Whichever method you choose, use the StackPedalGenerator sketch to layout your pedal design.

 ### Recommended Supplies List: